New Sword 3

 hand, that in the eastern Japan was not so, and it made various kinds of

-iron those are mild steel, hard steel, and cast iron.
+iron those are soft steel, hard steel, and cast iron.
 In the east Japan

 there are many cast iron Buddha statues instead of bronze ones in the west

 Japan.
-The fact may illustrate that cast iron is popular in the east Japan
+The fact may illustrate that cast iron is more popular in the east

-than in west Japan.
-In that situation, smiths in Kamakura tried to create
+Japan than in west Japan.
+In that situation, smiths in Kamakura city tried

-good steel by the method of mix forging.
-Mild steel can be harder to add
+to create good steel by the method of mix forging.
+Mild steel can be harder

-some amount of too hard steel.
-Cast iron is too hard (brittle) to forge
+by adding some amount of too hard steel.
+Cast iron is too hard (brittle)

-by hammer, but it can be used by smith through Oroshi-gane method.
-Mix
+to forge by hammer, but it can be used by smith through Oroshi-gane method.

-forging is common way to save good steel (proper hardness for edge).
-But
+Mix forging is common way to save good steel (proper hardness for edge).

-still, the steel of Soshu blades doesn't look so sensitive comparing with
+But still, the steel of Soshu blades doesn't look so sensitive comparing

-good Bizen blades in the same period.
-Then, they have to be heated and
+with good Bizen blades in the same period.
+Then, those steel have to be

-quenched from higher temperature to get proper hardness on edge.
-Such work
+heated and quenched from higher temperature to get proper hardness on edge.

-Steel construction : I have studied many Soshu blades and so-called "Soshu
+Steel construction : I have studied many Soshu blades, so-called "Soshu

 style" blades, and fake ones.
 I studied several Masamune in museums,